Four smiling students in a low-traffic zone in Mannheim’s Jungbusch district

 Mannheim is structured like New York – in squares and blocks with letters and numbers.
 Because of it’s colorful metropolitan flair and it’s architecture, Mannheim is often compared to Berlin but the distances are much shorter.
 The “city of squares” also has numerous sights.

 In Mannheim, you can eat Ethiopian, Thai or Cypriot food and enjoy the famous “Monnemer Dreck” or a delicious Spaghettieis for dessert.
-But Mannheim’s culinary side has a lot more to offer.
+But Mannheim’s culinary side (in german) has a lot more to offer.

 While for me the city of Mannheim was not exactly love at first sight, I quickly learned to embrace its working-class mentality and its vibrant mix of cultures.